An IDF reservist's top ten takeaways after returning from Gaza

 By and large, they do not operate at night or the light of day, clinging even closer to the low visibility of dawn and dusk, whereas their operatives would once openly operate in daylight hours due to being able to escape underground after an attack.
 It appears that their tunnel networks have been greatly compromised, as they have had to travel along roads and weave between buildings.

-Their legitimate operations focus on improvised explosive devices and lone sniper attacks rather than using heavier munitions, but a greater focus has been filming any engagement so that they can edit the footage so they can claim to foreign supporters and Israeli citizens that they have destroyed Israeli vehicles.
+Their legitimate operations focus on improvised explosive devices and lone sniper attacks rather than using heavier munitions, but a greater focus has been filming any engagement so that they can edit the footage and claim to foreign supporters and Israeli citizens that they have destroyed Israeli vehicles.
 Stealing humanitarian aid was apparently not enough for some Hamas battalions, as in one case, they resorted to sending plainclothes operatives to loot food and supplies from abandoned IDF positions.

 Their mortar bombs fall far less accurately than they once did, and we did not encounter any enemy drone activity.
 The Netzarim security corridor seems relatively safe, with paved roads and outposts enjoying electricity provided by power lines.